SadgunacharyDarla/SadgunacharyDarla/README.md

 - 👋 Hi, I’m @SadgunacharyDarla
-- 👀 I’m interested in React Js
+- 👀 I’m interested in UI Development
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning React Js
 - 💞️ I’m looking to collaborate on
 - To Ping Me Just Type My Name In Google You Will Find More Info